Cristina-Becheru/GOT-Quiz/README.md

 ## Actual Features

-- The homepage features two distinct buttons—one to commence the quiz and another to access instructions on how to play.
+- The landing page features two distinct buttons—one to commence the quiz and another to access instructions on how to play.
 - The instructions page provides a comprehensive guide on how to engage with the quiz.
 It outlines the rules, provides details on answering questions, and ensures that users have a clear understanding of the quiz mechanics before they start playing.
 - The quiz presents a series of questions with multiple-choice answers.Immediate visual feedback is given for each answer chosen, with correct answers turning green and incorrect answers turning red.
 - A scoring system is in place to let users know their performance relative to the total number of questions.